-T3 and other thyroid hormones help to control your metabolism, which is your body's process of storing and using energy.
+T3 and T4 help to control your metabolism, which is your body's process of storing and using energy.
 The thyroid hormones help control many of your body's other processes, including:

 The T3 test is used to help diagnose thyroid problems, especially hyperthyroidism.
-In hyperthyroidism, the thyroid gland produces too much thyroid hormone.
+In hyperthyroidism, the thyroid gland makes too much thyroid hormone.

 Why do I need this test?

 You may need this test if you have symptoms of hyperthyroidism.
 Symptoms include:

 Abnormally large thyroid gland (goiter)